ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Take heed: you do not find what you do not seek.
+> Everything that exists is in a manner the seed of that which will be.
 >
-> - English Proverb
+> - Marcus Aurelius
 <!-- END_JOKE_SECTION -->